Resolving Tooth and Gum Issues

 Because of these potential problems, any tooth extractions or invasive dental procedures in irradiated bones are likely to exhibit slow healing which can lead to pain and infections in some instances.
 Radiation therapy directed at salivary glands can be particularly problematic due to extreme dry mouth.
 There are medications to help alleviate dry mouth, but these usually rely on residual salivary gland function assuming that enough function still remains after treatment.

 Dentistry procedures such as extractions prior to radiation are based upon the health of the teeth, the surrounding gums, and the bone around the teeth.
 Additionally, the amount of radiation to be used and the area to be treated are considered.
 Gum disease is a particular problem and is a cause for tooth extraction prior to radiation therapy.
 Other problems that indicate extraction prior to radiation therapy are root canals, tooth fractures and broken fillings that cannot be adequately restored.
+Bellevue Cosmetic Dentists are able to help with gum problems.

 Cancer Relationships to Periodontal Disease